-Comparing the estimates using the two models, we find that the largest divergence is only around 10bp for the 10-year zero yield.
-For the 20-year zero yield as well, the largest divergence is also around 10bp.
+Comparing the estimates using the two models, we find that the largest divergence is only around 10 basis points for the 10-year zero yield.
+For the 20-year zero yield as well, the largest divergence is also around 10 basis points.
 This suggests that there is no substantial difference between the two models in the estimates of long-term interest rates.
-However, the selection of the estimation method is important for analyses using multiple estimates on the curve, such as analyses using the spread between the short-term and long-term interest rates, because the short-term interest rate estimates differ depending on the choice of models as seen in Section 4A(2).
+However, the selection of the estimation method is important for analyses using multiple estimates on the curve, such as analyses using the spread between the shortterm and long-term interest rates, because the short-term interest rate estimates differ depending on the choice of models as seen in Section IV.A.2.